knight0020/knight0020/README.md

-### Hi there 👋, my name is Mahfuj
+### Hey there 👋, myself Mahfuj
 #### I am a little programmer
 I'm a college student.
 I'm still studying and trying to learn programing .
 I'm beginner to this platform !

-Skills:  HTML , CSS,JS,Python
+Learning:  HTML , CSS, JS, Python, C

 - 🌱 I’m currently learning Python and JS